Mehdi Fard Ghaderi: Feature films

-Immortality (2016), his first feature film, was created in a single shot in 145 minutes on a train.
-This film was nominated for best film at the Rome Film Festival, Munich Film Festival and Transilvania International Film Festival.
-It was shown at twenty international festivals.
-Immortality won several international prizes, including Best Film at the 16th Ischia Film Festival.
+Immortality (2016), his first feature film, was filmed in a single shot over 145 minutes aboard a train.
+The film was nominated for Best Film at the Rome Film Festival, Munich Film Festival, and the Transilvania International Film Festival.
+It was screened at twenty international film festivals.
+The film won several international awards, including Best Film at the 16th Ischia Film Festival.

-Weightlessness (2019) was his second feature film, also using long shots.
-This film was shown in fifteen international film festival and it has won awards in Europe and North America.
+Weightlessness (2019), his second feature film, also employed extended long takes.
+The film was screened at fifteen international film festivals and received awards in Europe and North America.

 His next feature, The Annoyed (2023), premiered at the 25th Shanghai International Film Festival.
-The Annoyed was screened in 25 international film festivals, including the St. Louis Film Festival and Kerala Film Festival.
+The film was screened at 25 international film festivals, including the St. Louis Film Festival and the Kerala Film Festival.

-Fard Ghaderi was producer of the film The Son in 2021.
-This film won prizes at the Moscow Film Festival, and was shown at the Rotterdam Film Festival and Valladolid Film Festival.
+Fard Ghaderi served as a producer on the film The Son (2021).
+The film received awards at the Moscow Film Festival and was screened at the International Film Festival Rotterdam and the Valladolid International Film Festival.

 Other roles

-Mehdi Fard Ghaderi has been a jury member at several international film festivals in the United States, Italy, Czech Republic, Russia, Kazakhstan, Tajikistan and Iran.
+Mehdi Fard Ghaderi has served as a jury member at several international film festivals in the United States, Italy, the Czech Republic, Russia, Kazakhstan, Tajikistan, and Iran.